2025 UCI Cyclo-cross World Championships

 The 2025 UCI Cyclo-cross World Championships was the 76th edition of UCI Cyclo-cross World Championships.

-It was the annual edition of the world championships in the cycling discipline of cyclo-cross and was organized by UCI between the 31st January and 2 February 2025 in Liévin, in France.
+It was the annual edition of the world championships in the cycling discipline of cyclo-cross and was organized by UCI between 31 January and 2 February 2025 in Liévin, in France.

 Venue

 On it was announced that Liévin will host the 2025 World Championships.